russmckendrick/records/content/albums/album-of-the-year-9027018/index.md

 ---
 title: "Faith No More - Album Of The Year"
-album_artist: "Faith No More"
+artist: "Faith No More"
-album_title: "Album Of The Year"
+album_name: "Album Of The Year"
 date: 2016-09-12
 release_id: "9027018"
 slug: "album-of-the-year-9027018"
+hideSummary: true
 cover:
     image: "album-of-the-year-9027018.jpg"
+    alt: "Album Of The Year by Faith No More"
+    caption: "Album Of The Year by Faith No More"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Hard Rock"]
 ---

 ## Tracklisting